joeduffy/joeduffy.github.io/_posts/2016-11-30-15-years-of-concurrency.md

 ownership, even if the implementation physically violated them.
 But it is important to note: this is the only code in the system -- plus the 1st party kernel code -- that had to deal with concurrency at the threads, locks, events, and lock-free level of abstraction.
-Everything else built atop the higher-level abstractions, where barriers had already been placed into the instuction stream at all the right places, thanks to the infrastructure.
+Everything else built atop the higher-level abstractions, where barriers had already been placed into the instruction stream at all the right places, thanks to the infrastructure.

 This had another consequence: no [struct tearing]( http://joeduffyblog.com/2006/02/07/threadsafety-torn-reads-and-the-like/) was visible in the 3rd party programming